Bola (tabloid)

-Bola (meaning Ball in Indonesian) was an Indonesia sports newspaper, published in Jakarta by Kompas Gramedia.
+Bola (meaning Ball in Indonesian) is an Indonesian online sports newspaper, published in Jakarta by Kompas Gramedia.
 It was founded in 1984 as a pull-out section inside Kompas daily, and was then published separately.
-In 1997, it moved to twice editions a week, and since 2010 it was published three editions a week.
+In 1997, it moved to twice editions a week (Tuesday and Friday), and since 2010 it was published three editions a week.
 Issues usually had 48 pages (Monday and Thursday) and 32 pages (Saturday).